 How to Apply Sidechain Compression Using FabFilter’s Pro-C 2

 Sidechain compression is a form of compression that uses the signal running through a compressor’s sidechain circuit to trigger compression.
 You can use sidechain compression to prevent frequency masking and add creative pumping effects to your mixes.
-We’re going to explore how to use sidechain compression to create cleaner mixes using FabFilter's Pro-C 2.
+In this guide, you'll learn how to apply sidechain compression using FabFilter's Pro-C 2.

 New to the concept of compression?
 Get started with "The Ultimate Guide to Compression" to learn how a compressor works and discover the best compressors for music production and post-production work.